For You — Home

 What a Protected Sunday Does to Your Week

-My accuracy improved.
+Diagnostic accuracy improves.
 Complex diagnostics require a fresh prefrontal cortex.
-The intermittent no-start that would've stumped depleted-me on a Tuesday went down in 45 minutes with rested-me on a Monday.
+The intermittent no-start that stumps a depleted brain on a Tuesday goes down in 45 minutes when the brain has actually recovered.
 Fewer comebacks.
-Fewer "I need more time" conversations with the advisor.
 Better first-fix rate.
+That's money saved.

 What Sunday Should Actually Look Like